ghik/opinionated-scala/Basic-control-structures.md

               """
 ```

 Multiline strings don't escape any characters - new lines and all other special characters are included in the resulting string without change.
 Unfortunately, this has a drawback.
-In the example above, the string will contain all the spaces present at the beginning of each line.
+In the example above, the string will contain all the whitespace present at the beginning of each line.
 Fortunately, Scala provides a special method on string that can strip these:

 ```scala
 val text = """some long